Contact Us for a Free Consultation (213) 542-0979

 • Criminal record for life

-By hiring a professional lawyer, you give yourself the opportunity to receive only a minimal sentence, possibly avoiding jail time altogether.
-We understand all areas of DMV and criminal law and we will look for every opportunity to maintain your freedom.
-Contact our office today to speak with a knowledgeable defense attorney at: (213) 542-0979.
+Hiring a professional lawyer allows you to receive only a minimal sentence, possibly avoiding jail time altogether.
+We understand all DMV and criminal law areas and will look for every opportunity to maintain your freedom.
+The Hedding Law Firm is based in Los Angeles, CA.

 Related Content: